cmelende/CS5262-50_Assignment1/README.md

 * Sell Close Event (SCE): This refers to the event of selling a stock at the close of a particular day.
 * Trade Window: The amount of time (we'll measure in days, initially) between a purchase event and a sell event.

+* Add your research resources and the location of the data you will be sourcing

 ### Metrics

 The metrics for success and failure, are rather quite simple, since unlike other problems such as creating a ML model for the prediction of whether or not someone is sick or not, do not require additional research into the penantly for getting the prediction wrong.